-This leads us to the final principle, one in fact that applies to any situational coaching.
-Only after factual elements have been identified along with the reasons (the why) for competency usage to be at the evaluated level can a coach and coachee agree on the necessary steps and specifics for continued development.
+This leads us to the final principle, one in fact that applies to any instance of situational coaching.
+Only after factual elements have been identified along with the reasons (the why) for competency usage can a coach and coachee agree on the necessary steps and specifics for continued development.

-In summary, virtual coaching is much more dependent on discovery or exploratory questions to bring out facts that could not be directly observed.
+Virtual coaching is much more dependent on discovery or exploratory questions to bring out facts that could not otherwise be directly observed.
 In order to accomplish this with efficiency and focus, a briefing must take place to establish key competencies to be used via specific actions.
 Coaching will aim to either bridge a competency gap or recognize proficiency in using competencies.
 An immediate debrief will generate the necessary information.
-And in every case, coaches and coachees must address the “why’ for any competency to have been used or misused to any developmental actions to be reasonable.
+And in every case, coaches and coachees must address the “why’ for any competency to have been used or misused for any developmental actions to be reasonable.

 - Convene before a coachable event/action (briefing) to establish a baseline for specific competency application providing the ability to identify implementation facts to support coaching efforts.

 - Meet immediately/soon after the planned event to debrief on what happened, extracting factual elements to describe behaviors and competency application, to reconstruct the events and identify specific aspects.